 Are you looking for a way to effectively analyze your customer data?
 Then an analytical CRM system might just be what you need!

 My name is AJ!
-Over the last decade, I have successfully built and sold my own digital agency!
-After a successful exit, I began Small Business Bonfire (SBB) to help other entrepreneurs and small business owners like me.
+Over the last decade, I have successfully built and sold my own business!
+After a successful exit, I began Small Business Bonfire (SBB) to help other entrepreneurs and small business owners.

 While growing the agency, I used multiple analytical CRMs to better understand my customers.
 Now, I aim to share this knowledge with the SSB community!